technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   Limits the count of response items by setting `Range-Unit` and `Range` headers.
+Only used when `single: false` is set.

-  See also [Limits and Pagination](http://postgrest.org/en/latest/api.html#limits-and-pagination) in the PostgREST documentation.
+  See also [Limits and Pagination](https://postgrest.org/en/latest/api.html#limits-and-pagination) in the PostgREST documentation.

 - **Example:**